Head and Shoulders Pattern Trading

 Through the formation of the pattern, it’s important to pay attention to the neckline.
-Not only does it represent the support level that governs the price breakout, it can also signal the aggressiveness of that breakout.
-Necklines tend to slope up or down slightly; ascending necklines (uptrends) are more reliable and often, more aggressive.
+Not only does it represent the support level that governs the price breakout, but also it can signal the aggressiveness of that breakout.
+Necklines tend to slope up or down slightly; ascending necklines (uptrends) are more reliable and often more aggressive.

 Inverse Head and Shoulders Patterns